Most Commonly asked Functional Testing Interview Questions and Answers:

 Q #15) Explain Accessibility testing and its importance in the present scenario.

-Answer: Accessibility testing is a form of usability testing where testing is performed to ensure that the application can be easily handled by people with disabilities like hearing, colour blindness, low visibility etc. In today’s scenario, the web has acquired the major place in our life in the form of e-commerce sites, e-learning, e-payments, etc.
+Answer: Accessibility testing is a form of usability testing where testing is performed to ensure that the application can be easily handled by people with disabilities like hearing, color blindness, low visibility etc. In today’s scenario, the web has acquired the major place in our life in the form of e-commerce sites, e-learning, e-payments, etc.

 Thus in order to grow better in life, everyone should be able to be a part of technology especially people with some disabilities.